Florida’s ICON Park Guest Hit by $323,000 Theft

 The valet attendant explained that the lockbox containing the car’s keys had been pried open and broken into.
 This follows a series of high-end luxury vehicle thefts from various valet services around Orange County in recent months.

-Johnson claims that the stolen vehicle contained more than $23,000 of valuables, including a MacBook, a Louis Vuitton suitcase and duffel, a Chanel purse, Versace slippers, and a Gucci belt.
+Johnson claimed that the stolen vehicle contained more than $23,000 of valuables, including a MacBook, a Louis Vuitton suitcase and duffel, a Chanel purse, Versace slippers, and a Gucci belt.
+The sheriff’s office told Orlando News 6 that the luxury vehicle was one of six stolen in similar circumstances in the space of a month in the same county.

 in Theme Parks